Chevrolet Malibu: G platform

-Beginning in 1982, the Malibu shared GM's redesignated rear-wheel-drive G platform with cars like the Pontiac Grand Prix, Oldsmobile Cutlass Supreme and Buick Regal.
+Beginning in 1982, the Malibu shared GM's redesignated rear-wheel-drive G platform with cars like the Pontiac Grand Prix, Oldsmobile Cutlass Supreme, and Buick Regal.
 The Malibu Classic was last marketed in 1982; Malibus were produced as four-door sedans and as station wagons until 1983, at which time it was fully replaced by the front-wheel-drive Chevrolet Celebrity.
 Although the sedan and wagon were phased out, the El Camino utility, which shared styling with the Malibu, remained in production until 1987.

 Fifth generation (1997)

-A new front-wheel-drive Malibu was introduced for the 1997 model year on an extended wheelbase version of the GM N platform shared with the Buick Skylark, Oldsmobile Achieva, and Pontiac Grand Am, as a competitor to the Honda Accord and Toyota Camry which were the best sellers in the mid-size market.
-All N-body Malibus were produced at the Wilmington and Oklahoma City Assembly plants through 1999 and 2002 respectively; thereafter, production was moved to Lansing, Michigan.
+A new front-wheel-drive Malibu was introduced for the 1997 model year on an extended wheelbase version of the GM N platform (shared with the Buick Skylark, Oldsmobile Achieva, and Pontiac Grand Am), as a competitor to the Honda Accord and Toyota Camry, which were the best sellers in the mid-size market.
+All N-body Malibus were produced at the Wilmington and Oklahoma City Assembly plants through 1999 and 2002 respectively; production was moved to Lansing, Michigan thereafter.
 The Oldsmobile Cutlass was a rebadged, slightly more upscale version of the Malibu, produced through 1999.
-It was intended as a placeholder model to fill the gap left by the discontinuation of the aging Oldsmobile Cutlass Ciera before the all-new Alero arrived in 1999.
+It was intended as a placeholder model to fill the gap left by the discontinuation of the aging Oldsmobile Cutlass Ciera before the new Alero arrived in 1999.
 The Malibu itself replaced the compact Chevrolet Corsica.
 Power came from a 2.4-liter, 150 hp inline-four or a 3.1-liter, 155 hp V6.
-The Malibu was Motor Trend magazine's Car of the Year for 1997; this was later criticized by Car and Driver in 2009, citing that the Malibu was insufficiently distinguishable in terms of performance or interior quality to warrant such praise in hindsight.
+The Malibu was Motor Trend magazine's Car of the Year for 1997; this decision was later criticized by Car and Driver in 2009, citing that the Malibu was insufficiently distinguishable in terms of performance or interior quality to warrant such praise in hindsight.
 Standard features included four-wheel anti-lock brakes, hydraulic engine mounts, and air conditioning.